 1. Spiral Beach on Dallas Road

-Often, you’ll be able to watch kite surfers and paragliders playing in the wind.
+Often, you’ll be able to watch kite surfers and paragliders playing in the wind at the nearby Clover Point.
 The area is also a popular spot for flying massive kites!
 You can sunbathe at this beach, but it’s not a great spot for swimming due to the rocks.

 Additionally, Spiral Beach is just below the incredibly scenic Dallas Road waterfront pathway.
 This oceanside road leads to the beautiful gardens of Beacon Hill, Victoria’s downtown area, and the popular Ogden Point Breakwater!